kkjh0723/icub-tensorflow/README.md

 # icub-tensorflow
 Visuo-motor learning of simulated iCub robot [[1]](http://dl.acm.org/citation.cfm?id=1774684) using a deep learning model implemented in Tensorflow (tested on simple toy task).
 [Github page](https://github.com/kkjh0723/icub-tensorflow)

+Trained checkpoint file is too large to upload.
+You need to train using the `train_rnn.py` or we might upload the file in other places later.

 # Requirements
 * C++
 * Yarp and iCub (iCub_SIM)